boreec/boreec.github.io/content/posts/devlog-0003.md

 The resources structs now contain the additional image handle as it has been decoupled from its layout.

-Now for using the tileset resources, the `SpriteSheetBundle` uses the `texture` attribute for the image handle, the `sprite` attribute for the rendering properties and the `atlas` attribute for the layout and the tile index:
+For using the tileset resources, the `SpriteSheetBundle` uses the `texture` attribute for the image handle, the `sprite` attribute for the rendering properties and the `atlas` attribute for the layout and the tile index: